jenniferoliveri/cityOfRome/blog-draft/jennifer/pantheon.md

 57).

 {% include lightbox.html
 caption="Figure 4.
-Front of the Pantheon showing inscription reading 'Marcus Agrippa, son of Lucius, made [this building] when consul for the third time'.
-Photo by Dnalor_01 (CC-BY-SA 3.0)." image="pantheon/figure4.jpg" width="406" height="337" %}
+Front of the Pantheon showing inscription reading 'Marcus Agrippa, son of Lucius, made [this building] when consul for the third time'(CC BY SA 3.0)." imageCredit="Photo by Dnalor_01" image="pantheon/figure4.jpg" width="406" height="337" %}